stackpearson/Advanced-Web-Applications/README.md

 ## Minimum Viable Product

-The MVP of this project will be broken up between 2 stages.
+The MVP of this project will be broken up between 3 stages.
 Follow each step.

 ### Stage 1 - Authentication

 Build a login form to authenticate your users.

-- [ ] Construct an AXIOS request to retrieve a token from the server.
-You'll use this token to interact with the API
+- [ ] Construct an AXIOS request to retrieve a token from the server after users log in.
+You'll use this token to interact with the API and access protected/private routes.
 - [ ] Save the token to localStorage
 - [ ] Build a `axiosAuth` module to create an instance of axios with the authentication header
 - [ ] Build a `PrivateRoute` component and use it to protect a route that renders the `AnimalDashboard` component